Wall Street Pummels Applied Genetic Technologies Corporation (AGTC) After Recent Earnings Report

 H.C.
 Wainwright gave a rating of “Buy” to AGTC, setting the target price at $24 in the report published on February 02nd of the current year.

-Volatility was left at 5.41%, however, over the last 30 days, the volatility rate increased by 4.57%, as shares sank -20.04% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -12.86% lower at present.
+Volatility was left at 5.56%, however, over the last 30 days, the volatility rate increased by 6.29%, as shares sank -5.54% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +0.77% upper at present.

-During the last 5 trading sessions, AGTC fell by -6.02%, which changed the moving average for the period of 200-days by -26.28% in comparison to the 20-day moving average, which settled at $4.05.
-In addition, Applied Genetic Technologies Corporation saw -12.22% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, AGTC rose by +4.81%, which changed the moving average for the period of 200-days by -21.60% in comparison to the 20-day moving average, which settled at $3.91.
+In addition, Applied Genetic Technologies Corporation saw -4.16% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for AGTC